 Where possible I recommend using a balanced signal.
 But for most home studios you shouldn’t experience much interference since your cable lengths will be minimal.
 Just aim to keep other cables away and you should still be able to enjoy clean audio.

 If you are looking for compact monitors there are some other options worth considering.
 Likewise, some interesting budget options challenge the DM-40’s when it comes to price.

 PreSonus Eris E3.5 Review

 When it comes to compact studio monitors the Presonus Eris E3.5 is another excellent option.
 More suited to analytical listening than the DM40’s but not as satisfying for casual listening.

 - Excellent flat response for a more accurate representation of music.

 - Lightweight and compact.
 Ideally suited to small studio spaces.

 - A very narrow sweet spot requires precise placement.

 Presonus Eris E3.5

-The Mackie CR3-X studio monitors offer an even cheaper option for beginners.
-While not the sturdiest of monitors they do deliver with extra features.
+The Samson MediaOne BT3 offers an even cheaper option for beginners.
+While not the flattest of monitors, they do deliver with extra features.
 Worth considering if you are on a tight budget.